 Regardless of the particular filing approach chosen, it is very desirable to file one's Community Trade Mark application or one's applications in individual countries of Europe within the six-month Paris period if possible.
 This will lead to the application enjoying the benefit of the filing date of the prior US application.

 Choosing countries in which to file.
 Clearly one factor to consider is where one presently has customers.
 There is much to be said for getting a trademark registration in each country where one has a significant number of customers.

 Another factor to consider is where one might some day have customers.
 If a particular country is a natural expansion market from the US, then it may make sense to file in that country merely to protect one's ability to use that mark in that country at a future time.

 For some trademarks it may make sense only to file in places where English is spoken.

 Countries differ from one to the next in the extent to which they have court systems that work well and take trademarks seriously.
 It may not be money well spent to obtain a trademark registration in a country that does not have much of a court system.
 Experienced trademark counsel may be able to assist in evaluating this factor.

 Most popular foreign-filing destinations.
-In the experience of Oppedahl Patent Law Firm LLC, some of the most popular foreign-filing destinations for US applicants include Canada, the Office for Harmonization in the Internal Market (European Trademark Office), Japan, Australia, Mexico, China, and New Zealand.
+In the experience of Oppedahl Patent Law Firm LLC, some of the most popular foreign-filing destinations for US applicants include Canada, the European Union Intellectual Property Office, Japan, Australia, Mexico, China, South Korea and New Zealand.